 The memorial wall at Sachsenhausen concentration camp near Oranienburg, Germany, on May 27, 2005 [Christina de Treuil]

-This has been marked by the memorial wall which was constructed at Sachsenhausen to help any member of the society wish who were held captive and suffered in this concentration camp to be imprinted in the heart.
+This has been marked by the memorial wall constructed at Sachsenhausen.
+It was built to honor all members of society who were held captive and suffered in this concentration camp.
+The memorial ensures their memory remains preserved in people’s hearts.
 This is the type of adorning featured on wall for the names and date of the people who died here during second world war.
 This wall is one which recalls the incident which happened here and which is meant to pay respect to the people who were killed here.

 Barbed Wire Fence at Sachsenhausen